krobelus/rate-experiments/README.md

 formula, as are ones based on RUP or RAT.
 A proof solely consisting of clause introductions will result in the checker suffer from the huge number of clauses as described in [CDCL].
-To counteract this, clause deletion information has been added to proof formats, making the proof checking time comparable to solving time [@Heule_2014].
+To counteract this, clause deletion information has been added to proof formats, making the proof-checking time comparable to solving time [@Heule_2014].

 DRAT Proofs